ronaldozanoni/cordova-plugin-inappbrowser/README.md

     - __toolbarposition__: Set to `top` or `bottom` (default is `bottom`).
 Causes the toolbar to be at the top or bottom of the window.
     - __hidespinner__: Set to `yes` or `no` to change the visibility of the loading indicator (defaults to `no`).

+    Android supports these additional options:
+    - __destroywebview__: set to `yes` to destroy the Webview when exiting the InAppBrowser.
+Default value is `no`.

     Windows supports these additional options:

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.